 In late 2016 Cary participated in a pilot to input data on 21 municipal sustainability indicators standardized by an organization called STAR Communities.
 This website allows you to compare sustainability metrics across communities.

-Cary Green Neighborhood ProjectThanks to a grant from the Wells Fargo Foundation, staff is working on rolling out an effort to engage seven neighborhoods in an effort to "go green" at the household level and build stronger community ties.
+Cary Green Neighborhood ProjectThanks to a grant from the Wells Fargo Foundation, in April 2017, staff successfully completed a unique effort to engage seven neighborhoods in an effort to "go green" at the household level and build stronger community ties.

 Cary Garden for Wildlife Program